 AMY GOODMAN: What about the opposition here at home and your level of protest at MIT?
 What did you do?

 NOAM CHOMSKY: Well, MIT was a curious situation.
-I happened to be working in the laboratory, which was 100% supported by the three armed services, but it was also one of the centers of antiwar resistance.
-Starting in 1965, along with an artist friend in Boston, Harold Tovish, we organized — tried to organize — national tax resistance.
+I happened to be working in a laboratory, which was 100 percent supported by the three armed services, but it was also one of the centers of antiwar resistance.
+Starting in 1965, along with an artist friend in Boston, Harold Tovish, we organized—tried to organize national tax resistance.
 It’s 1965.
 Like Howard, I was giving talks, taking part in demonstrations, getting arrested.
 By 1966, we were becoming involved directly in support for a draft resistance, helping deserters, others.
 And it just continued.

-It’s worth remembering — one often hears today justified complaints about how little protest there is against the war in Iraq, but that’s very misleading.
+It’s worth remembering—one often hears today justified complaints about how little protest there is against the war in Iraq, but that’s very misleading.
 And here, as Howard was saying, a little sense of history is useful.
 The protest against the war in Iraq is far beyond the protest against the war in Vietnam at any comparable level.
-Large-scale protest against the war in Vietnam did really not begin until there were several hundred thousand US troops in South Vietnam.
+Large-scale protest against the war in Vietnam did really not begin until there were several hundred thousand U.S. troops in South Vietnam.
 The country had been virtually destroyed.
-The bombing had been extended to the north, to Laos, soon to Cambodia, where, incidentally, we have just learned — or rather, we haven’t learned, but we could learn if we had a free press — that the bombing in Cambodia, which was known to be horrendous, was actually five times as high as was reported: greater than the entire Allied bombing in all of World War II on a defenseless peasant society, which turned peasants into enraged fanatics.
+The bombing had been extended to the north, to Laos, soon to Cambodia, where, incidentally, we have just learned—or rather, we haven’t learned, but we could learn if we had a free press—that the bombing in Cambodia, which was known to be horrendous, was actually five times as high as was reported—greater than the entire Allied bombing in all of World War II—on a defenseless peasant society, which turned peasants into enraged fanatics.
 During those years, the Khmer Rouge grew from nothing, a few thousand scattered people to hundreds of thousands, and then that led to the part of Cambodia that we’re allowed to think about.
-That was the first one.
+That was the first part.

 In October 1965, right here in Boston, maybe the most liberal city in the country, there were then already a couple hundred thousand troops there.
 The bombing of North Vietnam had started.
 We tried to have our first major public demonstration against the war on the Boston Common, the usual place for meetings.
 I was supposed to be one of the speakers, but nobody could hear a word.
-The meeting was totally broken up — off by students marching over from universities, by others, and hundreds of state police, which kept people from being murdered.
-The next day’s newspaper, the Boston Globe, liberal newspaper, was full of denunciations of the people who dared make mild statements about bombing the North.
+The meeting was totally broken up—by students marching over from universities, by others, and hundreds of state police, which kept people from being murdered.
+The next day’s newspaper, The Boston Globe, liberal newspaper, was full of denunciations of the people who dared make mild statements about bombing the north.

 In fact, right through the protests, which did reach a substantial scale and were very significant, especially the resistance, it was mostly directed against the war in North Vietnam.
 The attack on South Vietnam was mostly ignored.
 Incidentally, the same is true of government planning.
 We know about that from the Pentagon Papers and now many subsequent documents.
-There was meticulous planning about the bombing of the North, just where should you bomb and how far should you go, and so on.
-The bombing of the South, the internal documents had almost nothing.
-A very simple reason for it: the bombing of the South was costless.
+There was meticulous planning about the bombing of the north—just where should you bomb and how far should you go and so on.
+The bombing of the south, in the internal documents, almost nothing.
+A very simple reason for it: The bombing of the south was costless.
 Nobody is going to shoot you down.
 Nobody’s going to complain.
 Do whatever you want.
 Wipe the place out, which is pretty much what happened.
 North Vietnam was dangerous.
 You could hit Russian ships in the Haiphong Harbor.
 As I said, there were embassies in Hanoi.
-People could report you were bombing an internal Chinese railroad which happened to pass through North Vietnam, so there could be international repercussions and costs.
+People could report you were bombing an internal Chinese railroad, which happened to pass through North Vietnam, so there could be international repercussions and costs.
 So, therefore, it was very carefully calibrated.
-If you look at, say, Robert McNamara’s memoirs, a lot of discussion of the bombing of North Vietnam, virtually nothing about the bombing of South Vietnam, which even in 1965 was triple the scale of the bombing of the North and had been going on for years.
+If you look at, say, Robert McNamara’s memoirs, a lot of discussion of the bombing of North Vietnam, virtually nothing about the bombing of South Vietnam, which even in 1965 was triple the scale of the bombing of the north and had been going on for years.
 Now, there is a great deal more protest.

 AMY GOODMAN: Howard Zinn, how did Vietnam end, the war end, and what are the parallels that you see today?
 Do you see parallels today?

-And I think in Vietnam this dissidence among the military and its inability to really carry on the war militarily was a crucial factor — of course, along with the fact that we simply could not defeat the Vietnamese resistance.
-And resistance movements — and this is what we are finding out in Iraq today — resistance movements against a foreign aggressor, they will get very desperate, they will not give in.
+And I think in Vietnam this dissidence among the military and its inability to really carry on the war militarily was a crucial factor—of course, along with the fact that we simply could not defeat the Vietnamese resistance.
+And resistance movements—and this is what we’re finding out in Iraq today—resistance movements against a foreign aggressor, they will get very desperate, they will not give in.
 And the resistance movement in Vietnam would not surrender.
-And so, the US government found it, obviously, impossible to win without, yes, dropping nuclear bombs, destroying the country and making it clear to the world that the United States was an outlaw nation and impossible to hold the support of the people at home.
+And so, the U.S. government found it, obviously, impossible to win without, yes, dropping nuclear bombs, destroying the country and making it clear to the world that the United States was an outlaw nation and impossible to hold the support of the people at home.

 And so, the remembrance of Vietnam is important if we are going to make it clear that we must withdraw from Iraq and find another way, not for the United States, for some international group, preferably a group composed mostly of representatives of Arab nations, to come into Iraq and help mediate whatever strife there is among the various factions in Iraq.
 But certainly, the absolute necessary first step in Iraq now is what we should have done in Vietnam in 1967, and that is simply get out as fast as ships and planes can carry us out.